chandraawm/StakaterBE/README.md

 Deployment Notes :

-1. Port Used : 8081 . configured in application.yml
+1. Port Used : 8081 . configured in application.yml.
+If openshift used for deployment , then it uses default port 8080.
+So change the backend service port to 8080 in application.yml file before deployment.

 2. Should configure environment variable Name with value to up and running this service.